-We provide developmental and psychological assessments for children between 2 and 19 years of age.
-A psychological or psycho-educational assessment may be requested to determine the nature of your child's specific challenges or to provide recommendations and further treatment directions.
+We provide developmental and psychological assessments for children and youth between 2 and 21 years of age.
+A psychological or psycho-educational assessment may be requested to determine the nature of an individual's specific challenges or to provide recommendations and further treatment directions.
 Referrals are accepted for the following concerns:

 Formal diagnoses are often required to access a variety of additional supports and funding for your child, and will be provided when appropriate.
 We are able to complete applications for additional supports and funding, such as that available through the Child Disability Tax Credit, the Assistance for Children with Severe Disabilities program, Developmental Services Ontario, and the Ontario Disability Support Program.

 Depending on the issues identified at the time of intake, individual or family counselling may be appropriate.
 We offer counselling to children, adolescents and adults, making use of different techniques such as cognitive behavioural therapy, expressive arts techniques and mindfulness and relaxation training.
 The therapeutic techniques chosen will be dependent upon each client's needs and, for child clients, developmental level will be considered.
 In addition, we recognize the family as being an important support system for the child and are available to assist parents in understanding and meeting their child's needs, or in understanding themselves.
 Supportive counselling is also available to parents of children with extraordinary needs.
 Trauma or attachment-informed approaches are utilized when clinically indicated.